tourforge/tourforge.github.io/src/devenv-setup.md

 * **VS Code:** Install via direct download.
 Instruction found online.
 * **Homebrew:** Install via the official shell script.
 Instruction found online.
 * **Nix Package Manager:** Install the Nix package manager.
 Instruction found online.
+* **Xcode IDE:** Installation options available either directly within Apple App Store.
+Alternatively, try the `xcodes` tool, which should be available for use in devenv setup.
+This may be necessary if you are on older Intel Mac who cannot get the latest Xcode.
 * **Xcode Command Line Tools:** Run in the terminal
 ```bash
 xcode-select --install